fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 }
 ```

 By default the Airbnb ESLint preset we are using prefers functional React components.
-Since we want to use class based components, we have to edit the `.eslintrc.json` file like so:
+Since we want to use class based components, we have to **modify** the `.eslintrc.json` file like so:

 ```json
    "rules": {